zetifinance/main-website-2023-fork/content/pages/fleets.md

         legislative requirements, or simply because it’s the right thing to do.

-        However, financing is expensive and often disconnected from revenue generation, not to mention the hidden costs and penalties found with traditional leasing.
+        However, financing is expensive and often disconnected from revenue generation, not to mention the hidden costs and penalties sometimes found with traditional leasing.

         Zeti’s pay-per-mile financing optimizes your cash flow and can help secure your profit margin.